cksystemsteaching/selfie/README.md

 From now on we do not explicitly decode instructions anymore but feel free to practice yourself.
 For example, the above instruction `sd a0,-8(gp)` is encoded in `0xFEA1BC23`.
 Decoding it according to the S-Format reveals that the opcode of `sd` is `0x23`.
 Try to figure out what the register numbers of `a0` and `gp` are and how the offset `-8` is encoded.
 Hint: `-8` in 12-bit two's complement is `111111111000`.

-In order to validate your findings you may want to have a look at the source code of the selfie system which formally defines everything we describe here.
+In order to validate your findings you may want to have a look at the source code in `selfie.c` again which formally defines everything we describe here.
 Look for the definitions of the global variables `REG_A0` and `REG_GP`.
 The opcode of `sd` is defined by the global variable `OP_STORE`.
 The code that encodes and decodes instructions in S-Format is defined by the procedures `encode_s_format` and `decode_s_format`, respectively.
 There are similar procedures for the other formats as well.

 `ld rd,imm(rs1)`: `rd = memory[rs1 + imm]; pc = pc + 4` with `-2^11 <= imm < 2^11`